jadetwallace/Cyber-Wall/README.md

   A local test environment where you will have your target system (I used Metasploitable)

 How to set up UTM <p>
-  Download UTM from the website: https://mac.getutm.app/ Click download and follow the instructions
+  Download UTM from the website: https://mac.getutm.app/ <p>
+  Click download and follow the instructions

-How to set up Kali Linux
+How to set up Kali Linux<p>
-  Download Kali Linux from the website: https://www.kali.org/ Click Download
+  Download Kali Linux from the website: https://www.kali.org/ <p>
+  Click Download <p>
   Click Installer images and download the 64-bit version

-  Launch UTM & click on Create new virtual maachine Select Virtualise
+  Launch UTM & click on Create new virtual machine <p>
+  Select Virtualise <p>
-  Select Linux (OS)
+  Select Linux (OS) <p>
-  browse and select the ISO kali file, click continue select hardware and storage preferences
+  browse and select the ISO kali file, click continue <p>
+  select hardware and storage preferences <p>
-  Title your Kali Machine
+  Title your Kali Machine <p>
-  Upon Starting the kali machine, select graphical install and answer installer questions as are appropriate to you Please note that the installation process may take a few minutes to complete.
-Once finished, shut down Kali Right click Kali and hit edit
+  Upon Starting the kali machine, select graphical install and answer installer questions as are appropriate to you <p>
+  Please note that the installation process may take a few minutes to complete.
+Once finished, shut down Kali <p>
+  Right click Kali and hit edit <p>
-  On the left of the screen scroll down and delete the IDE Drive associated with the ISO drive Start the Kali machine and begin!
+  On the left of the screen scroll down and delete the IDE Drive associated with the ISO drive <p>
+  Start the Kali machine and begin!

 How to set up Metasploitable 2